english quizzes

 If you are not quite sure of where exactly you are level-wise, why not take a quiz right now and find out?

 Oxford Online English has a free 40-question quiz that will help you identify (find out) your true level.
-They use words and sentences that you would find in regular conversations and start with some really simple ones before moving onto more challenging questions.
+They use words and sentences that you would find in regular conversations and start with some really simple ones before moving on to more challenging questions.

 If you do well it is clear that you have a good grasp of basic communicative English.
-This is an excellent quiz to find out what areas you need to focus on and spend more time learning and studying.
+This is an excellent quiz to find out what areas you need to focus on and spend more time studying.

 Example quiz questions: